 Traditional Notarization Process

 The traditional notarization process involves a more manual approach compared to remote notarizations.
 It typically involves paper documents, handwritten signatures, and physical presence of the signer and notary public.
-In this process, a person signs a document in the presence of a notary who then validates the signer’s identity and witnesses the signature.
+In this process, a person signs a document in the presence of a notary, who then validates the signer’s identity and witnesses the signature.

 One essential aspect of traditional notarizations is the use of wet signatures.
 Wet signatures refer to the handwritten signatures made using ink on a physical document.
 These signatures are considered more secure and less prone to forgery as they leave a physical imprint on the document.
 The notary also places their notary stamp on the document, which serves as an official seal and a mark of authentication.

-Another important aspect in traditional notarizations is the paper journal.
-The notary maintains a physical journal, wherein they record the details of each notarial act.
+Another important aspect of traditional notarizations is the paper journal.
+The notary maintains a physical journal wherein they record the details of each notarial act.
 This journal serves as a record of all notarial transactions and may be used as evidence in case of disputes or legal issues.
 It contains critical information, such as the date of the transaction, the type of document, and the details of the individuals involved.

 Physical documents play a crucial role in the traditional notarization process as well.
 All parties, including the notary, handle these tangible documents during the process.
 The documents are often stored in secure locations, such as a filing cabinet or a safe, to ensure their safety and confidentiality.

 Finally, the notarial certificate is an essential component of traditional notarizations.
-It is a statement by the notary public, certifying the execution of the notarization.
+It is a statement by the notary public certifying the execution of the notarization.
 The certificate is typically attached to the document being notarized and includes the date of the transaction, the names of the parties involved, and other relevant information.